fzerocentral/fzerocentral-api-rails/README.md

-# fzerocentral-api
+# fzerocentral-api-rails

-Data API for the (upcoming) F-Zero Central website.
-Uses Ruby on Rails.
+Old project; replaced with https://github.com/fzerocentral/fzerocentral-api because the primary maintainer at this time is more familiar with Django than Rails.

 ## Installation for development environments